mgmartel/WP-Tiles/readme.txt

 == Changelog ==

+= 0.6.1 =

+* Last version that is compatible with PHP5.2.X.
+Added compatibility message for when the 1.0 update happens.

 = 0.6 =

 * Last update before release of WP Tiles 1.0.
 This update contains information and notices about the forthcoming update.